-(Last Updated on : 17/05/2014)
+(Last Updated on : 20-04-2018)

 Daksha had 27 daughters by his wife Prasuti

 The full account of the great sacrifice of Daksha can be found in Vayu Purana

 , one of the daughters of Daksha was married to Lord Shiva

 against his wishes.
 Daksha attempted to insult Shiva by performing a sacrifice and omitting to invite Shiva.
 His daughter wanted very much to attend the sacrifice.
 Ignoring the advice of her husband, she went uninvited to the sacrifice, where she had to endure many insults.
 At last, when Daksha started insulting her husband, she could not bear it any longer and immolated herself in the sacrificial fire.